hoanhtien/QuickSSH/readme.md

 Error: Not a running instance.
 ```

 `quick-ssh.sh` can be run at any directory.
-You do not have to "cd QuickSSH" all the times.
+You do not have to `cd QuickSSH` all the times.

 ```sh
 Tien@hoanhtien-pc:~/some_folder/some_sub_folder$ ../../QuickSSH/quick-ssh.sh redis